ratmach/AWSLambdaPromiseCascade/readme.md

 # Lambda Promise Cascade
+### !!! please keep in mind this repository is a work in progress !!!

 Python based lambda promise solution using redis

 library is a wrapper for lambda function invocation, payload and memory sharing